Quinoa As A Superfood: Could It Be The New Coconut?

 Gluten is a protein found in grains such as bread and oats.
 Unfortunately, individuals with celiac disease and gluten sensitivity are unable to digest gluten.
-As a result, they search out for gluten-free foods.
-Gluten-free foods are sometimes created using high-refined starchy ingredients, such as tapioca and potato starch.
+As a result, they search for gluten-free foods.
+Gluten-free foods are sometimes created using highly-refined starchy ingredients, such as tapioca and potato starch.
 These ingredients are quite unhealthy.

 Thankfully, quinoa is gluten-free and healthy thus it can protect your digestion and add more nutrient value to your meals.

 5. It contains all the essential amino acids